Skip to main content

 Validate domains before ordering certificates

-Validating domains during the order process means certificates will not be issued until domain validation is complete.
+Validating domains during the order process means certificates aren't issued until domain validation is done.
 For faster certificate issuance, validate domains before adding them to your OV and EV TLS certificate orders.

-To learn more about this domain validation process, see Supported DCV methods for validating domains in your CertCentral account.
+To learn more about this domain validation process, see Validate domains before ordering certificates for them.

 步驟 1:檢查您的擱置的訂單的狀態